 Eggnog – to me – is synonymous with the Christmas season.
 I usually start checking the stores for my favorite brand of eggnog at the end of October.
 You might even call me an “eggnog snob.”
 I won’t just purchase any brand of eggnog, but I scrutinize the ingredients very carefully.
-I want “real” eggnog, without high fructose corn syrup, artificial thickeners, and flavors.
+I want “real” eggnog without high fructose corn syrup, artificial thickeners, and flavors.
 Sometimes that means leaving the store without buying any because so many of them are just full of bad things.
-I know you can always make homemade eggnog – and it’s definitely something that is on my list to try – but for now, I buy it.
-But I do get excited about drinking eggnog and making my eggnog recipes this time of year!
+I know you can always make homemade eggnog – and it’s something that is on my list to try – but for now, I buy it.

 Check out my other donut recipes:

 Tools: You’ll need to be able to cut out your donuts.
 You can buy a donut cutter that will cut out the donut and donut hole simultaneously.
 These tend to measure from 3 inches to 3 1/2 inches.
 Or you can use pastry cutters.
 I have a set of pastry cutters that have 12 different sizes of circular cutters.
 For these donuts, I use the 3-inch cutter and the smallest 1-inch cutter to make the perfect size donuts and donut holes.
 They will be smaller than the large bakery donuts, but then I can eat two and not feel too guilty about it!
 You can always make larger donuts, but keep in mind the recipe will yield fewer donuts than the recipe indicates.
 You can always whip up another batch if you need a few more donuts, too, as this recipe is so quick and easy to make.